 Fact: False

-A man’s pelvic floor is different than a woman’s , but anyone with a pelvis has a pelvic floor!
-For men, pelvic floor problems are less common because the male version isn’t pierced by the vagina hole and doesn't undergo the stress of pregnancy and/or childbirth.
+A man’s pelvic floor is different than a woman’s, but anyone with a pelvis has a pelvic floor!
+For men, pelvic floor problems are less common because the male version isn’t pierced by the vagina, and doesn't undergo the stress of pregnancy and/or childbirth.

 Fact: It is common – but it’s NOT Normal!

-Pelvic floor dysfunctions are not inevitable and it’s never too late to make improvements.
-The same goes with postpartum back pain!
+Pelvic floor dysfunctions are not inevitable, and it’s never too late to make improvements.
+The same goes for postpartum back pain!

-· Myth 3: Having a cesarean section will prevent all dysfunction of the pelvic floor muscles post-pregnancy
+· Myth 3: Having a C-section will prevent all dysfunction of the pelvic floor muscles post-pregnancy

 Fact: Nope...

-Even if you didn’t push your baby out, your pelvic floor muscles have been stretched and strained by the 9 month of pregnancy and the baby’s weight putting stress inside your belly.
-Postnatal exercises are key to recover, restore, strengthen and improve your pelvic floor muscles and whole body afterwards, regardless of the way you gave birth.
+Even if you didn’t push your baby out, your pelvic floor muscles have been stretched and strained by the 9 months of pregnancy and the baby’s weight, putting stress inside your belly.
+Postnatal exercises are key to recovering, restoring, strengthening, and improving your pelvic floor muscles and whole body afterward, regardless of the way you gave birth.

-· Myth 4: All pelvic floor dysfunctions are related to muscles weaknesses
+· Myth 4: All pelvic floor dysfunctions are related to muscle weaknesses

 Fact: There are typically two kinds of pelvic floor issues that can cause dysfunction.